Cash Assistances

 If you are receiving your cash assistance using only UNHCR card, then you may go to any of the 4,000 Egypt Post branches distributed across Egypt.

-If you are receiving your assistance using iris-scanning, then you may to any of the branches enlisted below to receive your assistance.
+If you are receiving your assistance using iris-scanning, then you may to any of the branches enlisted in this page to receive your assistance.
 If you find one of those branches crowded, please go to the nearest iris-enabled post office according to the list below or ask the post office staff on alternate post offices, and they will instruct you accordingly.

 I missed the collection period.
 Can UNHCR still send me the money?